 There are a handful of exceptions that apply to the statute of limitations.
 Combined with the fact that the statute of limitations varies between different types of cases, it is not always obvious what deadline applies to a nursing home abuse lawsuit.

 Given what is at stake in every abuse case, it is vital to comply with the statute of limitations.
-To ensure your loved one’s case is not dismissed, let an attorney review your case early on in the process.
+To ensure your loved one’s case is not dismissed, let our attorney review your case early on in the process.
 Your attorney could not only advise you on matters regarding your case, but they could also provide guidance on the amount of time you have to file your lawsuit as well.

 Pursue a Claim for Compensation Following an Act of Nursing Home Abuse